GunnWATT/watt/README.md

 WATT can be found live at [gunnwatt.web.app](https://gunnwatt.web.app).

 ## About
-WATT is built using ReactJS and Firebase, with a backend in Cloud Functions and database using Cloud Firestore.
+WATT is built using React and Firebase, with a backend in Cloud Functions and database using Cloud Firestore.

-`/client` houses WATT's frontend, built with React (CRA).
+`/client` houses WATT's frontend, built with Vite and React.

 `/functions` houses WATT's Firebase Functions backend.